 Scientific Name: Mantella expectata

-The Blue Legged Mantella is listed an endangered by the International Union for the Conservation of Nature (IUCN) Red List.
-The main threat to the frogs is the destruction of their habitat for grazing of cattle.
+The International Union for the Conservation of Nature (IUCN) Red List categorized the Blue Legged Mantella as Endangered.
+The main threat to the frogs is the destruction of their habitat for grazing of cattle and timber harvesting.
 Sapphire mining is also a threat in some areas.
 They are also found in the pet trade but people have had success breeding them in captivity.
-Make sure to buy them from a trusted source.
+Make sure to buy them from a trusted source that captive breeds them.